27 Mar My Dog Has A Swollen Face or Mouth – Here Is What It Could Mean

 CMO causes swelling of the bones while they are growing, and so is usually seen in puppies from 3-8 months old.
 The swelling can range from mild to very severe, but it is extremely painful in all cases.

-Pain when opening the mouth or chewing is the most common symptom, but sometimes excessive drooling is the only symptom observed.
+Pain when opening the mouth or chewing is the most common symptom, but sometimes, excessive drooling is the only symptom observed.
 In addition, visible swelling of the jaw or face and non-specific signs like decreased appetite, fever, and lethargy may be present.

-Diagnosis is made via x-rays of the skull, demonstrating typical bony changes.
+Diagnosis is made via X-rays of the skull, demonstrating typical bony changes.
 Treatment primarily revolves around pain control, as this is a self-limiting disease.
 They will grow out of it; however, sometimes the pain is so severe that owners elect to euthanize their dogs rather than try to wait it out.

 9. Hypoproteinemia

 One last cause of facial swelling I will briefly mention here is in cases of severely low protein.
-Normally there are proteins in the blood that, through oncotic pressure, hold water in the bloodstream inside our blood vessels.
+Normally, there are proteins in the blood that, through oncotic pressure, hold water in the bloodstream inside our blood vessels.
 However, several diseases, including severe parasite infestations, severe kidney, liver, intestinal, or skin disease, cause massive loss of those blood proteins.

-As a result, that oncotic pressure of the blood is lost, and the water portion of the blood can leak out into other places in the body, one of which is the subcutaneous tissues under the skin.
+As a result, the oncotic pressure of the blood is lost, and the water portion of the blood can leak out into other places in the body, one of which is the subcutaneous tissues under the skin.
 This can be seen anywhere in the body, including the head and neck.
 When this happens, it is often called pitting edema, as you can push a finger into the swelling, and the impression of your finger will remain.

-Photo by Ana Martin on Unsplash (3/21/2022)
+Images used under creative commons license – commercial use (03/21/2022) Photo by Ana Martin on Unsplash